edgrosvenor/adhoc/README.md

+# NOT YET READY
 # Ad Hoc Options and Arguments for Laravel Commands

 Allows the use of arguments and options in Laravel commands that are not defined in the signature.
 I'm not sure why you would ever want this.
-I know why I wanted it, but I'm reckless and unstable.
+I know why I wanted it, but I'm reckless.
 So use at your own risk.

  `composer require edgrosvenor/adhoc`